timfoil/WslSetup/ssh-setup/ssh_setup.md

 Login on github, click on user icon, go to settings > ssh and gpg keys > New SSH key

-Give key I'm adding an arbitary name, "Tim's New Computer Key".
+Give key I'm adding an arbitrary name, "Tim's New Computer Key".
 Select authentication key and paste the contents of the id_rsa.pub we generated earlier into the Key field.

 Everything seems to have been setup.